 - We do a wide range of sporting and cultural extra-curricular activities to cater to the interests of our students.

-- The fees above exclude the e-learning levy of R110 per month
+- The fees above exclude the e-learning levy of R1200 per annum (R120 monthly)

 - Fees can be paid annually, bi-annually (half-yearly), once a term or monthly.

 - Monthly payments are strictly by debit order and over a 10 months period starting from January to end of October.